 - press links.

-We discuss 2 common online advertising platforms below, but there are many more available, including Microsoft Advertising.
+We discuss 2 common online (display) advertising platforms below, but there are many more available, including Microsoft Advertising.
 Ask your business contacts for recommendations or do a web search for 'online advertising platforms' to find the one that best meets your specific needs.

 Google Ads (previously called Google AdWords) is a paid service provided by Google.
 These pay-per-click business advertisements can increase your website traffic, inbound phone calls and in-person/in-store traffic.